NutNooN/Portfolio_Data-Project/README.md

-# Data Science Bootcamp Batch 10
+# Data Project
-There are 10 sprints in the program and mini-projects.
+There are sprints and mini-projects that learn from Data Science Bootcamp.

 ### 1. Spreadsheets
          Sprint : Google Sheet (Formula, Tool)